dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

-Admittedly, having to specify the name of the function you're returning from is a bit of a pain--for one thing, if you change the function's name, you'll need to change the name used in the RETURN-FROM as well.
+Admittedly, having to specify the name of the function you're returning from is a bit of a pain -- for one thing, if you change the function's name, you'll need to change the name used in the RETURN-FROM as well.
 8 But it's also the case that explicit RETURN-FROMs are used much less frequently in Lisp than return statements in C-derived languages, because all Lisp expressions, including control constructs such as loops and conditionals, evaluate to a value.
 So it's not much of a problem in practice.

 8 Another macro, RETURN, doesn’t require a name.
 However, you can’t use it instead of RETURN-FROM to avoid having to specify the function name; it’s syntactic sugar for returning from a block named NIL.
 I’ll cover it, along with the details of BLOCK and RETURN-FROM, in Chapter 20.